Beckhoff-USA-Community/TC_EventVideoPlayback/README.md

 ![WindowsService](./images/WindowsService.PNG)

-## PLC Project
+## PLC Project - Quick Start Sample

 For quick start purposes, a PLC sample project and the SPT_Vision library is supplied.
 To run the sample, follow these steps.

+1. To open the .tnzip project files go to File -> Open -> Open From Archive

-1. Open PLC project and install the SPT_Vision library
+2. Open PLC project and install the SPT_Vision library

-2. Activate the TwinCAT project
+3. Activate the TwinCAT project

-3. Load the included sample images into the TC Vision File Source
+4. Load the included sample images into the TC Vision File Source

-4. Put the PLC into Run state
+5. Put the PLC into Run state

-5. Open the Visu project and press the Run Vision button to start the vision process
+6. Open the Visu project and press the Run Vision button to start the vision process

    ![Visu](./images/Visu.PNG)

-6. Check images are streaming via the TwinCAT -> Windows-> ADS Image Watch
+7. Check images are streaming via the TwinCAT -> Windows-> ADS Image Watch

-7. To generate a video, press the Trigger Video button on the Visu
+8. To generate a video, press the Trigger Video button on the Visu

-8. Check that a video was created in the default directory C:\Videos
+9. Check that a video was created in the default directory C:\Videos

 #### Notes on PLC Project